Earle de Blonville, FRGS

 Member, Research Committee

-Earle is co-founder and CEO of ORI, responsible for long-term development of shore-based and oceanic programs and international research partnerships.
-He is supervising skipper of the fleet of Research Expedition Vessels (REVs) and will personally lead ORI’s first two Arctic expeditions.
+Earle is co-founder and CEO of ORI, responsible for development of oceanic programs and international research partnerships.
+He is skipper of the flagship Research Expedition Vessel (REV) and will lead ORI’s Arctic expeditions.
 He is a Fellow of the Royal Geographical Society, London (since 1984); Fellow, Laboratory of Applied Bioacoustics, Catalonia University, Spain; and Adjunct Professional Fellow, Institute of Development, Environment and Sustainability, Southern Cross University, Australia.
 He holds the Queen Elisabeth II Silver Jubilee Award.

-His critically acclaimed sold-out book Seventh Journey is in collections and libraries worldwide, with the latest edition, Savage Coast, now available through major retailers.
+His critically acclaimed sold-out book Seventh Journey is in collections and libraries worldwide, with a later edition, Savage Coast, now available through major online retailers.
 His television documentary film Savage Coast was released internationally through Discovery, BBC, CBC, ABC, plus European and South American broadcasters.

-In the 1980s Earle served as founding President of a Victorian Chamber of Commerce, helping to restore a regional economy to sustainable growth through creative tourism development initiatives.
-His Doctoral research (deferred) built on 40 years of Harvard research to develop an innovative approach to leadership for today’s era of climate crisis, and in the corporate sphere he consulted as a C-Suite executive leadership coach.
+Earle’s Doctoral research (deferred) built on 40 years of work by Harvard research psychologists to develop an innovative approach to leadership for today’s era of climate crisis.
+In the corporate sphere he has consulted on leadership culture and served as a C-Suite executive leadership coach.

 Earle has strong affiliations with traditional wooden ships in Europe and the UK, through restoration, racing events and club development.
 In 1987 – 88 Earle was Director of the Tall Ships spectacular where the Prime Minister officially opened Australia’s Bicentenary celebrations before a multi million international television audience.
 It was the largest staged event in Victoria’s history.